PA Food Icons: Fastnachts

 Fastnachts

-Tracing back to its German roots, the Pennsylvania Dutch in Central PA (and the surrounding regions) often celebrate Fastnacht, and indulge in the consumption of the same-named treat.
+The history of fastnachts can be traced back to the 17th and 18th centuries and the German immigrants who would become the Pennsylvania Dutch population in Central PA (and the surrounding regions).
+Centuries later, we have them to thank for Fastnacht Day and the proliferation of fastnachts across the Commonwealth!
 In the late winter, you’ll start to see grocery stores and markets in eastern Pennsylvania dishing up fastnachts, and they usually don’t stick around very long.
 Because fastnachts are such a seasonal treat, many bakeries and markets that offer them, sell out quickly after a day of long lines.

-Fastnachts are made with a yeasted dough, and many traditional PA Dutch recipes include mashed potatoes in the batter for an ethereal, fluffy texture.
+Fastnachts are made with a yeasted dough, and traditional PA Dutch recipes include mashed potatoes in the batter for a dense, rich texture.
 Some old-school bakeries deep fry them in lard, though a vegetable-based oil can be used to keep them vegetarian.
-Sometimes fastnachts are square-shaped or rectangular, and sometimes they’re round — they almost never have a hole in the middle.
-Some bakeries sprinkle on powdered sugar, cinnamon or glaze as a topping, though the true PA Dutch style is to spread it with molasses.
+Old school fastnachts are square-shaped or rectangular, and sometimes, more modern ones are round — but they never have a hole in the middle.
+Many bakeries sprinkle on powdered sugar, cinnamon or glaze as a topping, though the true PA Dutch style is to spread fastnachts with molasses.

 Fastnachts